ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 4. XGBoost Regressor
 5. Tuned XGBoost Regressor

-The models were evaluated on a held-out test set.
+The evaluation of the models used a test set that had been held back.

 ---